 Holtje bought his first camera, a Canon TX, when he was a sophomore in high school and has been taking pictures ever since, meticulously organizing the developed films in chronological order.

 He continued the family photography tradition after leaving college, working in various camera shops from 1982 to 2000 and developing his passion for the art and everything that comes with it.
 From dodging and burning prints in the darkroom to the history of photography and just the sheer number of camera designs that have been released over the years, he’s made it a goal to learn all he can about cameras.
-It wasn’t until the past decade that he began collecting in earnest though.
+It wasn’t the past decade that he began collecting in earnest though.
 Yard sales and eBay auctions were gold mines from which he was able to salvage historic and quirky cameras.

 But what do you do when your collection outgrows what you actually have the time to use?
 For Holtje, the only logical step was to open the Arizona Camera Museum.